ivans-innovation-lab-monorepos/my-company-backend/README.md

    - microservices applications
 - my-company-libs (libraries/components that are used by applications)

 Libraries are actually components that are implemented in a separate maven projects and packaged independently into 'jar' archives.
-This is giving us an opportunity to create a service (REST API applications) for every component independently and apply microservices architecture style.
+This is giving us an opportunity to create a service (REST API applications) for every component independently and apply microservices architecture style as an alternative to monolith style.

 At this stage we have **one release cycle and deployment pipeline** of all applications and libraries together.